-The following table and biographical summaries set forth, with respect to each nominee for director, his age, the positions he currently holds in the Company and the year in which he first became a director of the Company.
-Data with respect to the number of shares of the Company's common stock beneficially owned by each of such directors as of February 6, 2015 appears under the caption "PRINCIPAL SHAREHOLDERS AND MANAGEMENT" below.
+The following table and biographical summaries set forth, with respect to each nominee for director, his age, his principal occupation and the year in which he first became a director of the Company.
+Data with respect to the number of shares of the Company's common stock beneficially owned by each of such persons as of February 5, 2016 appears under the caption "PRINCIPAL SHAREHOLDERS AND MANAGEMENT" below.

-Name Age Current Position at the Company Year First Became Director William L. Bridgford 60 Chairman of the Board and Member of the Executive Committee (1)(4) 2004 Allan L. Bridgford, Jr. 55 Director (1)(4) 2011 Bruce H. Bridgford 62 President of Bridgford Foods of California and Director (1)(4) 2009 John V. Simmons 59 President, Director and Member of the Executive Committee (4) 2011 Todd C. Andrews 49 Director (2)(3)(4) 2004 D. Gregory Scott 58 Director, Audit Committee and Compensation Committee Chairman (2)(3)(4) 2006 Raymond F. Lancy 61 Chief Financial Officer, Vice President, Treasurer and Member of the Executive 2013 Committee(4) Paul R. Zippwald 77 Director $(2)(3)(4)$ 1992
+Year First Became Name Age Principal Occupation Director William L. Bridgford 61 Chairman of the Board and Member of the Executive Committee of the Company (1)(4) 2004 Allan L. Bridgford, Jr. 56 Retired Executive of the Company (1)(4) 2011 Bruce H. Bridgford 63 President of Bridgford Foods of California (1)(4) 2009 John V. Simmons 60 President and Member of the Executive Committee of the Company (4) 2011 Todd C. Andrews 50 Vice President and Controller of Public Storage (2)(3)(4) 2004 D. Gregory Scott 59 Managing Director of Peak Holdings, LLC (2)(3)(4) 2006 Raymond F. Lancy 62 Chief Financial Officer, Vice President, Treasurer and Member of the Executive Committee 2013 of the Company (4) Keith A. Ross 53 Real Estate Consultant N/A